 In the age of the internet, people want answers, and they want them fast!
 How fast?
 Well, if a page takes just 3 seconds to load, the probability of users leaving your website is 32 percent, and that probability goes up to 90 percent when load time hits 5 seconds.
 If you want your website to be relevant, all of your pages should have a load time of two seconds or less.
 Not only will this dramatically increase user experience, but Google has also confirmed it will increase your search ranking!

 Having a flashy website loaded with the latest trends may not necessarily mean its an effective tool for your company.
-In reality, your website is meant to do more than dazzle users.
+In reality, your site is meant to do more than dazzle users.
 It’s meant to move those users along a clear pathway so that they can take a desired action.
 Depending on your context, this desired action may be purchasing a product, subscribing to a newsletter, or submitting a contact form.
 All of these actions lead to increased conversion rate.
 You can determine your website’s conversion rate by looking at your Google Analytics.
 If your conversion rate is low, it may be due to a bulky or poorly laid out website which means – you guessed it – it’s time for an update!

 How did your website fair when answering each of these questions?
 Did it stand up to the test, or were its inadequacies revealed?
 If you’re ready to refresh or redesign your website, we’re here to help you.